open-telemetry/oteps/text/0003-measure-metric-type.md

 Because measure metrics have such wide application, implementations are likely to provide configurable behavior.
 OpenTelemetry may provide such a facility in its standard SDK, but in case no configuration is provided by the application, a low-cost policy is specified as the default behavior, whic is to export the sum, the count (rate), the minimum value, and the maximum value.

-### Disable selected metrics by default
+### Option to disable metrics by default

-All OpenTelemetry metrics may be disabled by default, as an option.
-Use this option to indicate that the default implementation should be to do nothing for events about this metric.
+Metric instruments are enabled by default, meaning that SDKs will export metric data for this instrument without configuration.
+Metric instruments support a `Disabled` option, marking them as verbose sources of information that may be configured on an as-needed basis to control cost (e.g., using a "views" API).

 ### Option summary